bipesh369/bipesh369/README.md

 <p align="center">
   I build responsive, user-focused web applications with React and modern JavaScript.
-  Lately I've been drawn to civic-tech — using code to make public services easier to navigate.
+  I'm especially interested in civic-tech and building software that makes everyday services easier to access and understand.
 </p>

 <p align="center">